Białowieża: History

 As a result of the Third Partition of Poland in 1795, Białowieża found itself within the borders of the Russian Empire (Russian partition of Poland).
 After the Partitions of Poland the local population was turned into serfs and Białowieża quickly depopulated.
 Tsar Alexander I reintroduced the reserve in 1801 and hired a small amount of peasants for protection of the animals.
-Most of them were settled in the administrative centre of the area - Białowieża.
+Most of them were settled in the administrative centre of the area – Białowieża.
 However, since most of the foresters took part in the November Uprising (500 out of 502 in total), their posts were abolished and protection was again harmed.
 Yet again the village of Białowieża ceased to exist.
 Protection was reintroduced in 1860 and the village was repopulated with Russians.

 The rapid development of Białowieża took place after 1888, when the settlement was incorporated into tsarist estates.
-In the years 1889-1894 a large hunting palace was built, designed by Nicholas de Rochefort.
+In 1889–1894 a large hunting palace was built, designed by Nicholas de Rochefort.
 A number of buildings were built in the vicinity of the palace: The Świcki (Hunting House) with comfortable, separate rooms, a common billiard room, baths for the tsar's dawn (burned down in 1962), the Hofmarszałkowski House for court marshals (built in 1904), kitchen buildings, palace stable for 40 horses, laundry, telephone station, power plant (demolished in 1978), electric mill, house for servicing horses, house of the palace supervisor, house of shooters (built in 1904), woodcutter, cold store, bakery, house for preparation of forest animals, etc. As a result, a large housing estate was created.
 In 1895, an English-style palace park was created with an area of approximately 50 ha, designed by Walerian Kronenberg.
 At that time, another park with an area of 20 ha was established in another part of Białowieża, also according to the design of Kronenberg, surrounding the seat of the Board of the Appanaged Forest.
 Originally called a regiment, in the interwar period it received the name of the Directorate Park, which is preserved until today.
-7 clerical houses were built in this area.
+Seven clerical houses were built in this area.
 In 1895, construction was completed and a new stone church of St. Nicholas the Wonderworker, located near the palace.

-During World War I most of the local Eastern Orthodox (ethnic Belarusian) population fled before the advancing German army which seized the area in August 1915.
+During World War I most of the local Eastern Orthodox (different nationalities) population fled before the advancing German army which seized the area in August 1915.
 Catholics remained in the village (being ethnic Poles, but also partly Orthodox Poles) The Germans built a lumber mill in Białowieża, connected to the nearby town of Hajnówka by a railway.
 However, the village did not recover until 1921 when the Białowieża National Park was established.
 The village became the administrative center of the Park and one of the most popular tourist attractions of the area.
 Following the Polish-Soviet War, Białowieża was returned to Poland.